knikolovv/MythologyNexus/README.md

 ## Testing

-The project uses TestNG for unit and integration testing.
+The project uses JUnit for unit and integration testing.
 Run tests with:

   ```bash
   mvn test